MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-62.md

 ### Implicit Remoting Batching

 When using [implicit remoting](https://devblogs.microsoft.com/scripting/remoting-the-implicit-way/) in a pipeline, PowerShell treats each command in the pipeline independently.
-This results in objects being serialized and de-serialized between the client and target system repeatedly over the execution of the pipeline.
+Objects are repeatedly serialized and de-serialized between the client and remote system over the execution of the pipeline.

-With this change, PowerShell analyzes the pipeline and determines that the command is safe to run and the command exists on the target system.
-When this is true, PowerShell is able to execute the entire pipeline remotely and only serialize and de-serialize the results back to the client.
+With this feature, PowerShell analyzes the pipeline to determine if the command is safe to run and it exists on the target system.
+When true, PowerShell executes the entire pipeline remotely and only serializes and de-serializes the results back to the client.

 ```powershell
 Enable-ExperimentalFeature -Name PSImplicitRemotingBatching
 ```

-This can result in significant performance gains.
-A real-world test of `Get-Process | Sort-Object` over localhost shows a decrease from 10-15 seconds to a 20-30 **milliseconds**, a speed increase of 300-750x.
+A real-world test of `Get-Process | Sort-Object` over localhost decreases from 10-15 seconds to 20-30 **milliseconds**.
 The feature only needs to be enabled on the client.
 No changes are required on the server.

 ### Temp Drive